This timeline gives a chronological listing of the main events in English History for the years 900 – 909

 This battle was fought between King Edward and Aethelwold and the Vikings.
 The exact location is unknown but is thought to be in East Anglia.
 Although Edward was defeated, during the battle Aethelwold and Eohric, Viking King of East Anglia were killed leaving Edward’s place as King secure.

 Edward made peace with the East Anglian and Northumbrian Danes.
-It is likely that Edward made some kind of payment in exchange for peace.
+It is likely that Edward made some kind of payment in exchange for this peace.

 King Edward’s forces made a number of successful raids into Northumbria.